Careers360 Logo

 Answer:

-Sewage is wastewater coming out of households, public places, farms and industry.
-It also includes rainwater which has flown into the sewers.
+Sewage is wastewater coming out of households, public places, farms, and industry.
+It also includes rainwater that has flown into the sewers.

 Answer:

 Oils and fats are insoluble in water.
 When released in the drain, it causes hardening and blocking of the sewage pipes.
-In an open drain, the fats block the soil pores which is required for filtering water.
-That is why oil and fats should not be released in the drain.
+In an open drain, the fats block the soil pores, which are required for filtering water.
+That is why oils and fats should not be released in the drain.

 Answer: